Sports governing body

 changes in the sport that they govern.
 Governing bodies have different scopes.
 They may cover a range of sport at an internationally acceptable level, such as the International Olympic Committee and the International Paralympic Committee, or only a single sport at a national level, such as the Rugby Football League.
 National bodies will largely have to be affiliated with international bodies for the same sport.
-The first international federations were formed at the end of the 20th century.
+The first international federations were formed at the end of the 19th century.

 Types of sports governing bodies

 Every sport has a different governing body that can define the way that the sport operates through its affiliated clubs and societies.
 This is because sports have different levels of difficulty and skill, so they can try to organize the people playing their sport by ability and by age.
-The different types of sport governing bodies are all shown below:
+There are several different types of sport governing bodies.

 International sports federations

 International sports federations are non-governmental non-profit organizations for a given sport (or a group of similar sport disciplines, such as aquatics or skiing) and administers its sport at the highest level.
 These federations work to create a common set of rules, promote their sport, and organize international competitions.
 International sports federations represent their sport at the Olympic level where applicable.